Talking with creditors

-- Foreclosure — if you fail to make your mortgage payment or fail to pay the taxes or insurance on your house or other property, the lender can force the sale of your home/business to pay off the loan.
-You are responsible for the legal fees of foreclosure and the difference between the selling price of the property and the amount owed on the loan.
+- Foreclosure — If you fail to make your mortgage payment or fail to pay the taxes or insurance on your house or other property, the lender can force the sale of your home.
+Seek assistance through a mortgage foreclosure counseling agency, such as the Minnesota Homeownership Center.
+More information is also available from the U.S. Department of Housing and Urban Development.

 All of these actions are very serious and could jeopardize your ability to get credit in the future.
 You can reduce your chances of being harassed by creditors or collection agencies by working out solutions for debt repayment early.

-Personal Finance — Highlights University of Minnesota Extension programs which provide trustworthy financial education for informed financial decisions.
+Financial Capability — Highlights University of Minnesota Extension programs that provide trustworthy financial education for informed financial decisions.

 Council of Better Business Bureau — Provides objective information regarding businesses, advice regarding consumer decisions, and a source for filing complaints against businesses

 National Foundation for Credit Counseling — Promotes financially responsible behavior by offering debt advice and counseling.